While not as abundant as channel cats, blue catfish are undoubtedly America’s biggest catfish species.

 Most catfish anglers would agree that a trophy blue cat starts at 50 pounds.

-With all the blue giants that are being caught, one would assume that it must be fairly easy to haul in a 50-pounder, but that’s actually not the case at all!
+With all the blue giants being caught, one would assume that it must be fairly easy to haul in a 50-pounder, but that’s not the case at all!

 Trophy-sized blue catfish are relatively rare, as they are slow-growing fish.
 Furthermore, blue catfish are abundant in many water bodies, meaning that plenty of small cats will usually find your bait before the big guys arrive.